3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 - Click update on your components
 - NOTE THIS CAN TAKE A LONG TIME - 10-20 minutes in some cases!
 Wait for it to complete

-YOUR version of klipper will be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!` & saying you need to update your MCU's!
+ERROR Ttime, your version of klipper will only be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!`
+& saying you need to update your MCU's!

 Don't worry we're doing that now!